LancreFI/kidcontrol/README.md

 .forward is a file which redirects emails designated to me in my hosting environment through some special email alias that gets redirected, to timeparser.sh shell script that will parse the time limits from the email and save them on my server.
+Should reside in your hosting root.

 --